Research culture: Research norms

-In 1942 Robert Merton drew on his expertise and experience as a senior researcher to describe four ‘norms’ of research activity that he felt held across both the social and physical sciences.
+In 1942 Robert K. Merton drew on his expertise and experience as a senior researcher to describe four ‘norms’ of research activity that he felt held across both the social and physical sciences.
 He continued to develop these ideas throughout his career.
 Others, such as Bernard Barber and Norman Storer, added to these descriptions of the underlying attitudes held by researchers.
 Building on these ideas in 1974, Ian Mitroff provided several ‘counter-norms’, based on his interviews with senior geochemists and other physical scientists working with Moon rocks.